 Changes or Contested Grades

-All grade changes must be requested and made no later than the end of the long semester following the one in which the original grade was assigned.
-Students who wish to contest a grade from an instructor must address the issue with the instructor, department chair, dean, then vice president for instruction, in that order no later than the end of the long semester following the one in which the contested grade was assigned.
+All grade changes must be requested no later than fifteen days after semester grades are posted.
+Students who wish to contest a grade from an instructor must address the issue with the instructor, department chair, dean, then vice president for instruction, in that order.
 Any change of grade must be documented and submitted to the Records Office using the Grade Change Request form available on the Records Office website.
 Any grade change request received by Records Office will be processed in a timely manner.